 Wal-Mart is famous for its excellent supply chain management strategy and cross-docking plays a prominent role in both its inbound and outbound logistics processes.
 In fact, optimizing the supply chain was a primary focus for Wal-Mart from the company’s start and allowed the famous retailer to offer the low prices it’s known for today.

 The Advantages of an Integrated Supply Chain Management Strategy

 Your company’s supply chain extends beyond its four walls.
 It encompasses your entire network of factories, suppliers, warehouses, distribution centers, and retailers.
-Moving through this supply chain are raw materials which are processed, stored as finished goods, and shipped to consumers.
+Moving through this supply chain are raw materials that are processed, stored as finished goods, and shipped to consumers.

 Traditionally, supply chains existed in silos and many still do today.
 In this unintegrated supply chain model, however, each logistics function operates with its own goals in mind.

 This is large because there are often entirely different businesses involved.
 The functions will concern themselves with one, but not all, of the following supply chain management goals:

 - Inventory accuracy